rndubs/contact-detector/PLAN.md

 ```

 ### Phase 10: Surface Patch Merging & Watertight Visualization
-**Goal**: Merge fragmented surface patches into single, coherent, watertight surfaces per element block for clean visualization
+**Goal**: Merge fragmented surface patches into coherent, watertight surfaces for each element block for clean visualization

 #### Background:
 The current surface extraction algorithm creates separate patches for every connected component of boundary faces.
 This results in excessive fragmentation (e.g., 50+ patches for a simple cube+cylinder mesh).
 While this doesn't break contact detection functionality, it creates issues for visualization and makes the mesh harder to inspect.

 #### Requirements:
-1. **Single Surface Per Block**
-   - Each element block should produce exactly ONE watertight surface mesh
+1. **Merged block surface meshes**
-   - Merge all boundary faces belonging to the same block into a single coherent surface
+   - Merge all boundary faces belonging to the same surface into a single coherent surface
    - Preserve all topology (vertices, faces, connectivity)
+   - A mesh block may have more than one surface.
+For example, a single cube could have up to six surfaces if there are six other cubes in contact with the central cube

 2. **Watertight Guarantees**
-   - The merged surface must be topologically closed (no holes, no gaps)
+   - Each merged surface must be connected to another surface by at least one edge
    - All edges must be shared by exactly 2 faces (manifold surface)
    - Surface must properly represent the outer boundary of the volume
+   - The surface must be topologically smooth; for example, all six sides of a cube should not be merged into one contact surface by default

 3. **Efficient Mesh Representation**
    - Deduplicate vertices that are shared between original patches